 Moves toward widespread adoption of PrEP have been divisive, politically and within gay culture.
-Concerns include the likelihood of PrEP being used counter to the prescription, the potential for PrEP to undermine existing safer sex policies and social mores, and the incredible cost of the drug (as high as $450 / month).
+Concerns include the likelihood of PrEP being used counter to the prescription, the potential for PrEP to undermine existing safer sex policies and social mores, and the cost of the drug (as high as $450 / month).
 Given the economic and social capital that may be required to both receive and maintain adherence to a PrEP prescription, and the relatively low bar required to have access to online pornography, there are significant health equity concerns around who may be most impacted by the viewership of unprotected anal intercourse in gay SEM.
 According to the CDC, men who have sex with men are at increased risk for sexually transmitted infections when compared to women and exclusively heterosexual men (CDC, 2015).
 Researchers and clinicians have noted an increase in sexually transmitted infections among MSM--data from San Francisco show a steep climb in incident gonorrhea and syphilis among both HIV-positive and HIV-negative gay men, even while incident HIV cases continued to decline in what one researcher termed a "pretty fascinating epidemiological divide" (Newman, 2016).
 While studies have demonstrated being HIV-positive and using PrEP are both independently associated with a greater likelihood of being diagnosed with an STI (Mayer et al., 2016), little research has been undertaken demonstrating potentially changing cultural mores within gay culture generally around the acceptability of unprotected anal intercourse.
 More research is needed to examine the ways in which non-clinical factors of gay male sociability and sexuality, including pornography use, but also use of dating apps and interpersonal communication, may also factor into the increasing trend of bacterial sexually transmitted infections among men who have sex with men.

 Limitations